lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Finna Steel Christmas** _(02-Jul-18 05:32 PM)_

-_Steel tries to stack with the ghosts and falls on his face, but butts in anyway._
+_Steely tries to stack with the ghosts and falls on his face, but butts in anyway._

 > I don't approve.